 - Stir in the tomato paste and the chipotle chile with its sauce.
 Cook the ingredients for 5 minutes.

-- Add the beer and simmer until reduced by half.
+- Add the beer and simmer until reduced by half, about 3 minutes.

 - Add the broth and the beans, and bring the mixture to a boil.

 - Serve warm with the garnish of your choosing.